Skip to content

 What are the steps for selling a financed car?

-If your car has outstanding finance, you'll need to follow the following steps to sell it:
+If your car still has outstanding finance, there are specific steps to take before you can sell it.

 1. Contact your finance provider